 These three districts often feel unclear from a parent perspective.
-Not because nothing happens there, but because they work differently than city-center, museum or event logic.
-For teens, Gnigl, Parsch and Itzling function more through repeatable routes, smaller contact points and neighborhood structure than through one big attraction.
+The reason is simple: they work differently from city-center, museum or event logic.
+For teens, Gnigl, Parsch and Itzling function through repeatable routes, smaller contact points and neighborhood structure.

 What these districts have in common